Vyral/base-template/_posts/2018-08-16-everything-buyers-should-know-about-earnest-money.md

 **How do you get the earnest money deposit back?**

 When you sign a purchase agreement, certain contingencies will protect you against losing out on this deposit.
 So long as you don’t violate the terms of the contract, the earnest money deposit can be refunded to you if you withdraw from the deal within the due diligence period.
-If the deal proceeds without issue, the deposit will be applied toward your down payment or closing costs.&nbsp;
+If the deal proceeds without issue, the deposit will be applied toward your down payment or closing costs.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.